rsinghlab/GNN-Tumor-Seg/README.md

 ## Using the Docker Image
 1. Load the image: docker load -i gnn_seg_brats21_docker.tar.gz
 2. Run the image: docker run -it --rm -v "<path to input folder>":"/input" -v "<path to output folder>":"/output" -e DGLBACKEND=pytorch gnn_seg:cpu_build
+The docker image contains the weights of a fully trained model and uses these to make the predictions.

 The BraTS challenge, and therefore the Docker image, require a particular input format.
 Notably, the image is NOT run on the entire dataset.
 Instead, it is run on each MRI individually.
 As such, the input directory should conform to the following: input/